hazelcast/hazelcast-jet/site/website/blog/2020-03-02-jet-40-is-released.md

 ## Hazelcast 4.0

-Undoubtedly one of the biggest changes in this release is that Jet is now based on Hazelcast 4.0 - which in itself was a major release and brought many new features and technical improvements such as improved performance and Intel Optane DC Support and encryption at rest.
+Another major change that's worth noting is that Jet is now based on Hazelcast 4.0 - which in itself was a major release and brought many new features and technical improvements such as improved performance and Intel Optane DC Support and encryption at rest.

-Going forward, we intend to make shorter, more frequent releases to bring new features to our users quicker.
+Going forward, we intend to make shorter, more frequent releases to bring new features to users quicker.

 ## Breaking Changes and Migration Guide